What we like:

 - Funding in as little as one business day

 While Balance Credit personal loans have a short list of benefits, the downsides can have a much bigger impact:

-- High APRs in most cases (750% in Missouri, for example)
+- High APRs in most cases

 - High CSO fees charged in states where Balance Credit is not an authorized lender